 If you are applying for a driving licence or to renew your driving licence, this special condition (alcohol interlock on grounds of health) may be attached to your licence when you submit your application to an Ajovarma office and enclose an appropriate medical certificate.

 If it is a question of monitoring your health, the police will attach the special condition to your licence.
 In such cases, the police may take possession of your previous licence.
-You can apply for a new licence at an Ajovarma office or online via Trafi's My e-Services.
+You can apply for a new licence at an Ajovarma office or online via Traficom's e-Services.

 An alcohol interlock is a device that will prevent a vehicle from starting if the alcohol level in air exhaled by the driver exceeds a predetermined limit.
 The limit set for alcohol interlocks is 0.1 milligrams per litre, which is a blood alcohol concentration of about 0.2 per mille.